 The trends observed in the fourth quarter of FY20 have continued into FY21.
 Figure 6 shows the number of RAFT recipients by month for the 25 month period from July 2018 through August 2020.
 Typically, applications to the program fall in July due to administrative issues associated with the beginning of a new state fiscal year.
-The most notable data point in this figure is the sharp uptick in households assisted in August 2020.
-Metro Housing Boston continues to assist more households with subsidized housing.
+The most notable data point in this figure is the sharp uptick in households assisted in August 2020, and that Metro

+Housing now serves more unsubsidized households than households with housing subsidies.
 The average RAFT payment in August 2020 was \$3,430, representing a 21 percent increase from the average RAFT payment in FY20.